Honeybee: Locality-enhanced Projector for Multimodal LLM: Introduction

 On top of the MLLM with a locality-enhanced projector, named \textit{\model}, we offer a hidden recipe for cutting-edge MLLMs.
 Notably, a prevalent strategy in recent MLLM training involves multiple instruction data: 1) GPT-assisted instruction-following dataset like LLaVA~\cite{llava} and 2) vision-language task datasets with \textit{instructization}\footnote{Instructization denotes conversion of raw data into instruction-following format using pre-defined templates.} process~\cite{instructBLIP}.
 To take maximized advantage from these datasets, we present important but less explored design choices for 1) how to utilize multifaceted instruction data and 2) the effective way for an instructization process.
 We perform extensive experiments to verify the impact of individual design choices on diverse benchmarks and hope to offer valuable insights into training strong MLLMs.

-Our main contributions are summarized as follows: \begin{itemize}[leftmargin=.3cm,noitemsep,nosep] \item We identify two important projector properties: 1) locality preservation of visual features and 2) flexibility to manage the number of visual tokens, and propose locality-enhanced abstractors that achieve the best of both worlds. \item We propose a (hidden) effective way to tackle multifaceted datasets as well as the instructization process, maximizing the benefit from instruction data. \item With the locality-enhanced projector and explored hidden recipes, our \model achieves state-of-the-art performances across the various MLLM benchmarks---MME, MMBench, SEED-Bench, and LLaVA-Bench (\Cref{table:teaser-comp-w-sota}). \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize}[leftmargin=.3cm,noitemsep,nosep] \item We identify two crucial properties of projector, 1) locality preservation of visual features and 2) flexibility to manage the number of visual tokens, and propose locality-enhanced abstractors to achieve the best of both worlds. \item We propose a (hidden) effective way to tackle multifaceted datasets as well as the instructization process, maximizing the benefit from instruction data. \item With the locality-enhanced projector and explored hidden recipes, our \model achieves state-of-the-art performances across the various MLLM benchmarks---MME, MMBench, SEED-Bench, and LLaVA-Bench (\Cref{table:teaser-comp-w-sota}). \end{itemize}